-- You said, I may need some manual migration for CotEditor 2.2.
+- You said I might need some manual migration for CotEditor 2.2.
 What do I need to do?

 - CotEditor has been Sandboxed since version 2.2.0.
-It includes some specification change in the file structure from previous versions in order to conform to the Apple's Sandbox rules.
-The migration is basically done automatically, however some not, since Sandboxed CotEditor cannot touch user's data like before.
+It includes some specification change in the file structure from previous versions to conform to the Apple's Sandbox rules.
+The migration is basically done automatically, however, some not, since Sandboxed CotEditor cannot touch user's data like before.
 If you've used the legacy version before, you may need the following manual migration.

 - If you have scripts in the Scripts menu